 - Cut the rolls in half with a sharp knife and serve with Peanut Sauce on the side.

-Notes: I made summer rolls with a similar sauce in this post, so I dubbed this one #2.
-Because of the coconut milk this sauce will become very thick when it’s chilled.
+- Because of the coconut milk this sauce will become very thick when it’s chilled.
 Bring it to room temperature, or heat it briefly in the microwave to bring it back to liquid form before serving.